nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

   The patient SHALL contain details of the newly registered or re-activated patient including details sourced from PDS as well as consumer-sent temporary contact (telecom and/or address) details, AND:

   - SHALL populate the sub-elements of the `registrationDetails` extension:
-    - `preferredBranchSurgery` with either the preferred branch surgery location passed in by the consumer or main surgery location
     - `registrationType` with the registration type used within the provider system.
 If an appropriate registration type is not available within the valueset then the `Other` type SHALL be use and the name of the registration type SHOULD be added using the `text` element of the CodeableConcept

 - SHALL NOT populate `ethnicCategory`, `religiousAffiliation`, `patient-cadavericDonor`, `maritalStatus`.